App of the Week: UHF Horror Movie Collection

-Tags: android, Android Apps, App of the Week, app reviews, app reviews for dudes, app reviews for guys, app reviews for men, best, Best Android Apps, Carnival of Souls, Dementia 13, Driller Killer, Halloween Apps, Haxan, Horror Apps, I Eat Your Skin, movie collections, must have, New Apps, Night of the Living Dead, Nosferatu, One Step Beyond, Phantom of the Opera, Scary Apps, Tales of Tomorrow, UHG Horror Movie, Werewolf in a Girl's Dormitory
+Tags: android, Android Apps, App of the Week, app reviews, app reviews for dudes, app reviews for guys, app reviews for men, best, Best Android Apps, Dementia 13, Driller Killer, Halloween Apps, Haxan, Horror Apps, I Eat Your Skin, movie collections, must have, New Apps, Night of the Living Dead, Nosferatu, One Step Beyond, Phantom of the Opera, Scary Apps, Tales of Tomorrow, UHG Horror Movie, Werewolf in a Girl's Dormitory

 A Chat with Stuart Paul, creator of DC / WildStorm’s “Ides of Blood”

 I’m sure some would still try to argue this point, but in a world where it seems like just about every comic-inspired movie finds itself atop the box office on its week of release, it’s hard to pretend that comics are strictly the domain of the geeks and the nerds.
 (Would that this transition could’ve occurred when I was still in high school.)

 As such, Bullz-Eye is going to try to tackle more stories from the medium…and when I was sent a copy of “Ides of Blood,” a new series from DC / WildStorm which is – at least according to the press release – not entirely unlike a blend of “True Blood” and “Rome,” it certainly seemed like something that our readership might be interested in learning more about.